abjer/sds2019/src/content/post/exam.md

 We also note that a good project is succinct and to the point.
 You should describe your data structuring at a high level to convey what you have done.
 Sometimes many hundred lines of complicated code can be stated quite briefly to get the essence.

+ The exam period runs from August 23, 2019 from 15 PM to August 30 at 15 PM.

-On the internal page on Absalon [here](https://absalon.ku.dk/courses/35139), we have made some of last years projects available.
+On the internal page on Absalon [here](https://absalon.ku.dk/courses/35139), we will make make some of last year's projects available.
 As you can see they span quite different subject, writing styles and use of machine learning.